 William Fulton is the director of the Kinder Institute for Urban Research at Rice University and the author of Guide to California Planning and The Reluctant Metropolis.
-Fulton came to Rice from California where he served as the planning director for the City of San Diego.
+Fulton came to Rice University from California where he served as the planning director for the City of San Diego.
 He formerly served as mayor, deputy mayor and a member of the city council in the City of Ventura, Calif.

 Kyle Shelton is the director of strategic partnerships at the Kinder Institute.
 Shelton has a PhD in American History from University of Texas-Austin.
 His research focuses on how the intersections of transportation, urban development, and politics shape the built and natural environments of cities in the past and today.